yobulkdev/yobulkdev/README.md

 ## Building locally.

-If you are a devevloper and want to build the system locally, you should have Mongodb running locally.
+If you are a developer and want to build the system locally, you should have Mongodb running locally.

 YoBulk is a fullstack next.js application which uses Mongodb as it's primary Database.